 Both practices can help arthritis.
 Yoga helps strengthen and improve flexibility of the muscles around the joints, and pilates strengthens the bones and joints so here you don't have to choose between the two.

 Still, if you’re not used to practicing either pilates or yoga, you should look for slow, beginner classes to start with.
 Tell your yoga teacher or pilates instructor that you have arthritis and where.
 They will be able to tell you which yoga poses to avoid or modify so as not to exacerbate the arthritic pain and any inflammation.
+Are you looking for pain relief, then gentle yoga is an excellent alternative.

 How many times a week should I do yoga?